ADI schemes for heat equations with irregular boundaries and interfaces in 3D with applications: Numerical results

-where $n_1$, $n_2$ and $n_3$ are components of the unit normal vector $\mathbf{n}$.
-Note that surface tension and molecular kinetic effects stabilize the free boundary by suppressing the unstable growth of small perturbations.
-Due to the anisotropy, the spherical solid has preferred growth directions of vectors $\mathbf{n}$ whose values $\varepsilon_C(\mathbf{n})$ and $\varepsilon_V(\mathbf{n})$ are small.
+where $n_1$, $n_2$ and $n_3$ are components of the unit normal vector $\bm{n}$.
+Surface tension and molecular kinetic effects stabilize the free boundary by suppressing the unstable growth of small perturbations.
+Due to the anisotropy, the spherical solid has preferred growth directions corresponding to vectors $\bm{n}$ for which $\varepsilon_C(\bm{n})$ and $\varepsilon_V(\bm{n})$ are small.